R31Z/JS-questions-and-answers/Questions and Answers.md

 But how can b be defined outside of the scope of the enclosing function?
 Well, since the statement var a = b = 3; is shorthand for the statements b = 3; and var a = b;, b ends up being a global variable (since it is not preceded by the var keyword) and is therefore still in scope even outside of the enclosing function.

 Note that, in strict mode (i.e., with use strict), the statement var a = b = 3; will generate a runtime error of ReferenceError: b is not defined, thereby avoiding any headfakes/bugs that might othewise result.
 (Yet another prime example of why you should use use strict as a matter of course in your code!)

+## 31. What are different types of error in JavaScript?

+Syntax Error: – Syntax Errors are those errors which occur when you break the rules defined in JavaScript while creating a program.
+This error occurs while loading a web page.